Max Verstappen: 'Mad Max' evolves into Formula One world champion | DW | 12.12.2021

 Formula One's latest world champion Max Verstappen has developed into a top driver, as his stunning win in Abu Dhabi proves.
 The Dutchman is anything but tame, though.

-There were times when Formula One would shake it's head in disbelief at Max Verstappen and his behaviour on the racetrack.
+There were times when Formula One would shake its head in disbelief at Max Verstappen and his behavior on the racetrack.
 After becoming the youngest ever F1 driver in March 2015 aged just 17, Verstappen's talent was obvious but it was accompanied by dangerous moments.

 "He belongs back in school.
 You can't be in Formula One driving like that," snapped former world champion Niki Lauda of Verstappen's 2016 Belgium Grand Prix.
 The Dutchman took out both Ferraris at the start of Spa and then later, to avoid an overtake from the speeding Kimi Raikkonen, he zigzagged back and forth.